This is the first of a series of three blog posts intended as a primer on how technology can help to address climate change.

 Note: you can annotate this page in Hypothes.is here: https://via.hypothes.is/https://longitudinal.blog/co2-series-part-1-review-of-basics/

 Excellent documents and courses are available online on what we are doing to the climate — such as the IPCC reports or Prof. Michael Mann’s online course or this National Academies report.
+Even more so, this type of open source analysis is what the field needs to look like.
 But I had to dig a bit to see even the beginnings of a quantitative picture of how technologies can contribute to solving the problems.

 There are integrative assessments of solutions, such as Project Drawdown, and a huge proliferation of innovative technologies being proposed and developed in all sectors.
 There are also some superb review papers that treat the need for new technologies.
 Bret Victor has a beautiful overview emphasizing the role of general design, modeling and implementation capacity, and there is now a climate change for computer scientists course at MIT.
 But, as a scientifically literate (PhD in Biophysics) outsider to the climate and energy fields, I was looking to first understand the very basics:

 - How can I estimate the world’s remaining carbon budget for various levels of warming?
 What are the uncertainties in this?

 - What would happen if Greenland melted?